openwallet-foundation/tac/docs/projects/tuvali.md

 ## Project Description

-A library which implements the [OpenID4BLE specification](https://openid.net/specs/openid-4-verifiable-presentations-over-ble-1_0.html) for Android & IOS.
-It's written in Kotlin & Swift.
+A library which implements the [OpenID4BLE specification](https://openid.net/specs/openid-4-verifiable-presentations-over-ble-1_0.html) for Android and IOS.
+It's written in Kotlin and Swift.

 ## Source Repositories